 - Roast the bird for 90 minutes, then baste and return to the oven for an additional 15 minutes at 400F.
 Remove from the oven when a thermometer inserted in the thickest part reads 165F.

 - Remove from the oven and cover loosely with foil.
 Leave to rest before carving.

 5. Cajun Spiced Turkey

-If simple flavors aren’t your thing, you can always spice up your Thanksgiving with something a little different.
-Coating your turkey with Cajun spices is a great way to add loads of flavor, without adding any gluten.
-Just make sure that you make your own spice mix or, if you do choose to buy one, check the ingredients thoroughly to make sure there’s no hidden gluten.
+If simple flavors aren’t your thing, you can always spice up your Thanksgiving with something different.
+Coating your turkey with Cajun spices is a great way to add loads of flavor without adding any gluten.
+Make sure that you make your spice mix or if you choose to buy one, check the ingredients thoroughly to ensure there’s no hidden gluten.

 - Salt and freshly ground black pepper

 - 1/4 cup olive oil